The William R. Rhodes Center for International Economics and Finance

 Affiliates in the News

-All Recent News There is strong evidence to support the case for interest-rate cuts in the United States, given the disproportionate impact of higher rates on the most vulnerable.
+There is strong evidence to support the case for interest-rate cuts in the United States, given the disproportionate impact of higher rates on the most vulnerable.
 Yet with Donald Trump loudly demanding that the US Federal Reserve lower borrowing costs, the situation has become more complicated than it needed to be.

 Why Do Populist Strongmen Love Low Interest Rates? (by Şebnem Kalemli-Özcan)